How to Find Blog Topics for ANY Website {9 Methods with Complete Steps}

 9.2 FAQs, Comments & Communities

-To get blog topics from this method, you have to do secondary research – a lot of it.
-Doing primary research might also be possible.
-You can probably use an online survey tool or get some primary research done through an influencer, forum topic, floating a poll on relevant communities, groups etc.
+You can probably use an online survey tool or conduct some primary research through an influencer or forum topic, floating a poll on relevant communities, groups, etc.

 Example 1: You just launched a mobile game and want to focus on creating some wikis/blogs for your users.
 You can look at reddit, twitch discussions, discord servers for any chatter about your game.
 Then, you can make a list of probable issues that users might be facing.
 You can use some of them to create blog content.